 Cranberry Spaghetti Squash

-2 large strips orange peel, white pith removed
+- 2 large strips orange peel with pith removed

 Best Ever Broccoli-Cauliflower Casserole